AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/steering-options/diy-motor.md

 +++
-title = "Steering with DIY motor" linkTitle = "Steering with DIY motor" weight = 8
+title = "Steering with DIY motor" linkTitle = "DIY motor" weight = 6
 +++

 You have 2 choices here: 24V or 12V